loh-tar/KatePlugin-IndexView/README.md

   - Add PlainText-Parser
   - Add Markdown-Parser
   - Add AsciiDocParser with minimal support, but can be improved if needed
-  - Add support for INI and Diff files
+  - Add IniFileParser
   - Add XmlTypeParser which can support any kind of XML file, but need more love
+  - Add GoParser
+  - Add MakefileParser

 ## Installation